HTML: Transition of HTML publication to WHATWG

 On 28 May 2019, the W3C announced that WHATWG would be the sole publisher of the HTML and DOM standards.
 The W3C and WHATWG had been publishing competing standards since 2012.
 While the W3C standard was identical to the WHATWG in 2007 the standards have since progressively diverged due to different design decisions.
 The WHATWG "Living Standard" had been the de facto web standard for some time.
+The W3C periodically reviews and publishes snapshots of the WHATWG HTML specification as W3C Recommendations.